Kejoko/keeg-site/README.md

 ### Games
 This will be the most fun page of all.
 Here I will upload games and other miscellaneous things I have created for the user to interact with.

+### Blog
+Here I plan on posting small blog posts where I can update the users with what I have been up to and to what my recent thoughts are.
+I intend on posting book and movie reviews if I feel so inclined to do so.